Skip to main content

 Energy Credits Fact Sheet

-Electric Readiness This technical brief provides requirements for electric readiness that could be incorporated into model residential energy codes.
+Electric Readiness To assist states and jurisdictions that have requested assistance in future proofing their buildings, this technical brief provides requirements for electric readiness for the future installation of these technologies.
 It provides background on the basis and benefits of the provisions, and model code language that can be plugged into the IECC or adapted into other energy codes.

 Electric Readiness Tech Brief

-Below are draft code change proposals DOE is considering for stretch code and model code development.
+Below are draft code change proposals DOE has developed in support of state, local, and model code development processes.

 Title Proposal Link